Why Do We Have Wisdom Teeth?

 Wisdom teeth that are coming in crooked or are expected to crowd permanent teeth must be removed as soon as possible.
 If your jawbone is too small to accommodate wisdom teeth, these teeth may become trapped under the surface of the gum or may only partially erupt.
-In these scenarios, crooked orcan weaken bone structure, undo years of orthodontic work, and cause pain and infection.
+In these scenarios, crooked or impacted wisdom teeth can weaken bone structure, undo years of orthodontic work, and cause pain and infection.

 We Treat Each Wisdom Teeth Case Individually

-While most people have their wisdom teeth removed during early adulthood, there are some people who are able to keep some or all of their wisdom teeth.
-If your wisdom teeth are coming in straight and there’s enough space in the jaw, your dentist may tell you that aisn’t necessary.
+While most people have their during early adulthood, there are some people who are able to keep some or all of their wisdom teeth.
+If your wisdom teeth are coming in straight and there’s enough space in the jaw, your dentist may tell you that a wisdom teeth extraction procedure isn’t necessary.

 Each patient’s dental history is unique, which is why your dentist will need to look at your x-rays to determine if you are able to keep your wisdom teeth.
 A professional dentist will be able to show you x-rays of your teeth and explain the situation in a way that is easy for you to understand.

-If you are interested in our wisdom teeth removal service, please feel free to call our at (614) 878-9562.
+If you are interested in our wisdom teeth removal service, please feel free to call our Columbus dental practice at (614) 878-9562.
 Dr. Adam Gibson DDS has dedicated his career to providing patients with the highest level of dental care.

 If you want to read more, check out this related blog post: Why Having Your Wisdom Teeth Removed Could Be a Smart Move